Terms and Conditions of Business

 9.1.
 We have to ensure that we are not unwittingly drawn into transactions which launder money or are funded by the proceeds of crime.
 Depending on the nature of the organisation and the purpose for which you intend to use the Model Document Pack, we may ask you to provide evidence of identity and other information for your organisation and/or the people who manage it.

 9.2.
-Subject to the section headed ‘Data protection’ below, any personal data we receive from you for the purpose of preventing money laundering or terrorist financing will be used primarily for that purpose or:
+Subject to the section headed ‘Data protection’ below, any personal data we receive from you for the purpose of preventing money laundering or terrorist financing will be used solely for that purpose or:

 • otherwise with your consent;